gaurav-cpt/react-field-array-form/README.md

       student_info: [{"first_name":"xyz", "last_name":"abc"}]
   }}

-  add the initialValues with collection field name "student_info" and put the object data to pre-populate the neccessary fields.
+  add the initialValues with collection field name "student_info" and put the object data with field name used to pre-populate in form.